 Since it’s such a no-brainen, I’m kind of half expecting everyone else to already having known about this, but since nobody told me about it, I’m going to document it for future use.

 Let’s get the Azure App Service facts straight first:

 - Your App Service might have an SLA for an uptime of 99.9% or better

 - Whatever your SLA might be, your app service will still occasionally be down for maintenance

-- One of the biggest reasons for maintenance is Windows Update (or rather, any update mechanism for a resources your App Service has a dependency on), that’ll run on a different cadence for different resources, and these resources restarting might cause an outage to your app service as well.
+- One of the biggest reasons for maintenance is Windows Update (or rather, any update mechanism for a resource your App Service has a dependency on), that’ll run on a different cadence for different resources, and these resources restarting might cause an outage to your app service as well.